ShineyDev/pretty/docs/reference/glossary.rst

         When this environment variable is unset, only the default pretty theme is used.

         You can find the meanings of the theme keys in the following mapping.

         ..
 TODO

     PYTHONPRETTYTRACEBACK

         This environment variable can toggle :term:`on or off <boolean value>` the :func:`~pretty.traceback.hook` for pretty.traceback.

+        When this environment variable is set to a :term:`truthy value <boolean value>`, and the :term:`PYTHONPRETTY` environment variable set to a :term:`truthy value <boolean value>` or unset, :func:`pretty.traceback.hook` is called.

-        When this environment variable is unset, or the :term:`PYTHONPRETTY` environment variable is set to a :term:`falsey value <boolean value>`, :func:`pretty.traceback.hook` is not called.
+        When this environment variable is set to a :term:`falsey value <boolean value>`, unset, or the :term:`PYTHONPRETTY` environment variable is set to a :term:`falsey value <boolean value>`, :func:`pretty.traceback.hook` is not called.

     boolean value